Category Archives: 2022 Films

 The tried and true story point of a gay male character struggling to come out to his parents has been done for decades in LGBTQ+ films.

-The insecure partner feels inferior to the more confident partner and it affects their relationship story point has also been before.
+The insecure partner feels inferior to the more confident partner, and it affects their relationship.
+This point has also been discussed before.
 Michael is convinced that Kit will dump him for someone else.

-While they each want love and a relationship neither is desperate.
-As they banter back and forth Michael awkwardly removes his clothes during their first intimacy the actors playfully frolic immediately at ease with one another.
+While they each want love and a relationship, neither is desperate.
+As they banter back and forth, Michael awkwardly removes his clothes during their first intimacy, and the actors playfully frolic immediately at ease with one another.

 Many cute scenes follow.

-Since Michael’s mother, and presumed best friend, died of cancer only strengthens the investment in the character.
+Since Michael’s mother, and presumed best friend, died of cancer, it only strengthens the investment in the character.

 I thoroughly enjoyed my way through the film without dry eyes.